Xiu Xiu: 2017–2024: Girl with Basket of Fruit to 13" Frank Beltrame Italian Stiletto with Bison Horn Grips

 Their twelfth album, Oh No, was released on March 26, 2021.
-Its lead single, "A Bottle of Rum" featuring Liz Harris, was released along with the album's announcement on January 27, 2021.
-Its second single, "Rumpus Room" featuring Liars, was released on March 4, 2021.
-"Maybae Baeby", the first single from their thirteenth studio album Ignore Grief, was released on January 12, 2023.
-The album features new member David Kendrick, formerly of Sparks and Devo.
+Its lead single, "A Bottle of Rum", featuring Liz Harris (Grouper), was released along with the album's announcement on January 27, 2021.
+Its second single, "Rumpus Room", featuring Liars, was released on March 4, 2021.

+"Maybae Baeby", the first single from the band's thirteenth studio album Ignore Grief, was released on January 12, 2023.
+The album featured new member David Kendrick, formerly of Sparks and Devo and was released on March 3, 2023.
+Before the album's release, the band described the album's genres saying, “Half of the songs are experimental industrial.
+Half of the songs are experimental modern classical”.

-Their fourteenth album, 13" Frank Beltrame Italian Stiletto with Bison Horn Grips was announced on June 25th, 2024 and released on September 27th.
+Their fourteenth album, 13" Frank Beltrame Italian Stiletto with Bison Horn Grips, was announced on June 25, 2024 and released on September 27.
+The band toured North America and Europe from September to November 2024.